Mindgamesnl/FireIO/performance.md

 </p>

 # Fire-IO Performance
-Performance is really important to high scalable applications, FireIO is build to support as many clients as possible and as fast as possible, a few tests (including the code to run them for yourself) are avalible here
+Performance is really important for high scalable applications.
+FireIO is built to handle as many clients as quickly as possible.
+A few tests (including the code to run them for yourself) are avalible down below.

 The setup:
- - One Fire-IO server with rate limiting disabled and a thread pool size of `16`
+ - One Fire-IO server with rate limiting disabled and a thread pool with the size of `16` threads
- - All tests are run on localhost
+ - All tests ran on localhost
- - Tests are run on a mid ragen pc (quad core intel I5 with 8GB ram) running Ubuntu
+ - Tests are ran on a mid rage pc (quad core intel I5 with 8GB ram) running Ubuntu
  - Java 8
  - Socket testing is done with a socket test script (see below this page)
  - Restfull testing is done with siege for Ubuntu (command: `siege --time 5s http://localhost:80`)